 Cold-water fish, such as salmon, tuna, cod or sardines, are high in omega-3s and have been shown to be particularly beneficial.
 Researchers have found that oleocanthal (a key compound in extra virgin olive oil) has a significant impact on inflammation and helps reduce joint cartilage in the same way ibuprofen works.

-Superfoods that are rich in inflammation-fighting free-radicals include green tea, berries, fatty fish, extra-virgin olive oil, red grapes and apples, garlic, onions, orange and yellow fruits
+Superfoods that are rich in inflammation-fighting free-radicals include green tea, berries, fatty fish, extra-virgin olive oil, red grapes and apples, garlic, onions, orange and yellow fruits and vegetables, as well as turmeric and ginger.

 Avoid inflammatory foods, such as sugar, because they create inflammation in the body.
 Also, keep away from foods that contain dangerous trans fats or excess saturated fat.